vipulgupta2048/awesome-documentation/README.md

 ## Table of Contents

 Each of the headings listed below corresponds to an actual section of documentation.
-Each heading contains examples of docs that is equal parts captivating, interesting, and inspiring for the readers.
-If code for the documentation site is open-source, please do update it by putting a link right next to it.
+Each heading contains examples of docs that are equal parts captivating, interesting, and inspiring for the readers.
+If the code for the documentation site is open-source, please do update it by putting a link right next to it.

 - [Getting Started](#getting-started)
 - [Tutorials & Guides](#tutorials--guides)